 Irene is built around a custom-made 58cm True North titanium touring frame, hand-built by Hugh Black in Guelph, Ontario in 2010.
 She does have the S&S couplings as well as canti’ bosses(you never know..), rack and fender mounts and three water bottle mounts.
 She’s equipped with a Wound Up Composites carbon cycle-cross fork with disc tabs and fender mounts, though no rack mounts.[I attached the front rack with some clamps/brackets of my own making] Headset is a pewter Chris King.
 Original wheels were 32h Mavic A719 rims laced to pewter Chris King disc hubs with Schwalbe Marathon Plus 40c tires.
-However, I have since rebuilt those wheels with tubeless Bontrager Mustang rims and some Maxxis 38c knobby tubeless tires for gravel riding.
+However, I have since rebuilt those wheels with tubeless Bontrager Mustang rims and a pair of Schwalbe G-One knobby tubeless tires for gravel riding.

 Drive train is a full 3×10 (32/42/52t) Shimano Ultegra R6703 with a long-cage Shimano M770 rear derailleur.
 Brakes are Avid BB7 cable-actuated discs which worked quite well.
 Other parts include Kent Eriksen titanium seat-post, 46 cm Bontrager alloy handlebar, Shimano M985 pedals and King Cages titanium bottle cages.
 I did start with a pewter Chris King BB, but the bearings went after just a couple thousand miles.
 After giving me a hard time about the impossibility of their bearings being shot after such a short time, King did eventually replace the bearings under warranty.
-However, because of the experience, I’ve tossed that BB into a box and am back riding a Shimano XT BB.
+However, because of the experience, I sold that BB to a friend and am contentedly back riding a Shimano XT BB.
 Originally I had a Brooks Ti B-17 but the main bolt broke after about 7000 kms.
+The same thing happened to a friend’s Ti B-17.
 The bolt has been replaced but I no longer have faith in the design or application of Ti to saddle rails, so it’s been replaced with a Specialized saddle.

 Riding this bicycle is shear magic, I am so incredibly comfortable on her.
 The birth of this beautiful bicycle came after the death of my mother in 2010.
 She was also the reason I began touring and have made cycling the focus of my life’s happiness.
 Irene is my mother’s middle name and my grand-mother’s first name.
 Hugh skillfully etched her name into the frame, taken directly from a sample of my mother’s hand-writing.
 Thanks Hugh, nice touch.